tanvi-orcl/fpp-ansible/README.md

     - OPTIONAL: image_name `DB191300` - specify custom image_name if default name already registered

 **rdbms_create_wc_new.yml**
-- Creates and adds a new RDBMS working copy.
+- Deploys a new home and adds home as an RDBMS working copy to FPP.
 It will need to be run once per vm cluster so the hostgroup specified (exa_group) should contain one node per cluster.
 - Runtime Variables
     - exa_group `exadata1n1, exadata2n1` - hosts where fresh database homes will be created and registered as working copies
     - image_name `DB191300`